When this article matters

 What the address looks like

-Your address has the form u-<hash>@in.taxiteasy.org — for example, [email protected].
+Every company gets its own address of the form u-<hash>@in.taxiteasy.org — for example, [email protected].
 Three parts:

 Layer 1 — address secrecy